Contact Info

 - The qualifying examination, which entails the following three requirements:

 The qualifying examination evaluates the student's competence in three fields of history or in two fields of history and one other discipline or program.
-The examining committee also assesses the student’s readiness to undertake independent research for the dissertation, as indicated by the student’s two research papers.
-The qualifying examination takes place during the second or third year and no later than June 30 of the third year.
+The examining committee also assesses the student's readiness to undertake independent research for the dissertation, as indicated by the student's portfolio paper.
+The student should take their qualifying examination during the fourth semester.
+The student must defend their dissertation prospectus by the beginning of the fifth semester, no later than September 30.

 Examiners do not formally grade performance on the qualifying examination except to indicate passage or failure.
-Passing constitutes qualification for the master's degree as a step toward the doctoral degree.
-A student who fails to qualify for dissertation research may nevertheless be recommended for a master's degree.
+A student who fails to qualify for dissertation research may be recommended for a master's degree in lieu of a PhD.
+The primary advisor and the student should notify the Graduate Program Administrator of the completion of these academic requirements.

 Languages and Quantitative Skills